 In many South and Southeast Asian countries, the smoking rate tends to be very high for men and very low for women.
-In Indonesia, for example, the male smoking rate is 76.20% and the female smoking rate is 3.60%.
+In Indonesia, for example, the male smoking rate is 76.20%, and the female smoking rate is 3.60%.

-Kiribati has the highest smoking rates in the world of 52.40%.
+Kiribati has the highest smoking rates in the world at 52.40%.
 As with many other countries, smoking is lower among women than it is among men.
 More than 200 people die in Kiribati each year from tobacco-related causes.